-There are some days when you feel like falling apart and nothing seems to go its way.
-Today was one of THOSE days.
-I got up quite late for my standard (which is 8:45 am) with a weird feeling of discomfort.
-So, I took a look at my agenda and decided I could take a break from my daily routine.
+A Country styled shooting in a ranch is a fabulous way when you want to take a break from your daily routine.
 While I was looking at some photos on my laptop, I bumped into a shooting planned many years ago, that I had almost forgotten…

 But let’s start from the beginning.
 Horse riding is one of my passions, and this post is about it….and much more.
 No glamorous vendors or stunning venue.
 Just horses, puppies, home-made biscuits, and lots of cool details belonging to my family!

-The goal of these photos is to show how you can plan a simple and effective shooting with basic floral arrangements and furniture, as long as you have a strong concept and the coolest protagonists ever.
+The goal of this country styled shooting in a ranch is to show how to plan a great shooting with few elements, as long as you have a strong concept and the coolest protagonists ever.

-The above table shows a lot about my family.
-The cowboy hat belongs to my Dad, and so the spurs.
+Firstly, the above table shows a lot about my family.
+Secondly, the cowboy hat belongs to my Dad, and so the spurs.
 The wooden “love” letters have been crafted and painted by Daddy for one of the shootings I planned some years ago.

 Oh, I was almost forgetting the ancient frames.
 I “kind of” stole them from my uncle’s house when I saw them covered with dust and abandoned in his basement.

 I also found the perfect cake for these photos in the storage place of my office.
 I just decorated it with some ivy and flowers.
 Having fun is a piece of cake for a Wedding Planner! 🙂

 Carola is one of the protagonists of this shooting.
 She enthusiastically accepted my enquiry as she loves animals as much as I do, and she found my concept super cool.